VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ![Main Task Diagram](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/main/ME405%20Main%20Task%20Diagram.png)

 #### Draw Wrapper
 The main task of the assignment is the Draw Wrapper task.
-While the function is named Draw Wrapper, This is because it calls the draw function.
+The function is named Draw Wrapper because it calls the draw function.
 The actual purpose of the task is to iterate through the instruction list and process a single instruction each time it is called.
-It does so through popping the first value of the instruction list and then calling the draw function on the popped instruction list.
+It does so through popping the first value of the instruction list then calling the draw function on the popped instruction list.
 It is inside of the draw function that the instruction is processed.
 If the instruction is an IN instruction, the function will place the initial point of (0,0) into the X_Vals and Y_Vals queues to set the initial location of the motor when it runs.
 If an IN instruction is called after this, it will be deemed the end of the list and the motors will reset to their fully extended position.
 If the instruction is SP, the color selected by the SP instruction will be set as the value for the shared variable curcolor.
 If a PD or PU function is received, the function will first set the pen value to 1 or 0 with 1 being the pen down state and 0 being the pen up state.
 The function then runs the interpolation function created in Lab 3.
 All x and y values are then pushed into the X_Vals and Y_Vals queues.
-When these values are pushed into the queues, the values of the current color, whether this is the end of instruction, and whether this is the end of the file are also pushed to their respective queues.
+When these values are pushed into the queues, the values of the current color, whether this is the end of instruction and whether this is the end of the file, are also pushed to their respective queues.
 This task runs with a period of 10ms.

 ![drawFSM](DrawFSM.png)